Bright high-end apartment located in the Ternes district of Paris

 • Loss of a rare Parisian asset

-Option 2: Renting out the property
+Option 2: Rent out the property

-When renting is appropriate
+When renting is relevant

 • Temporary relocation (< 3 years)